 Do Your Keyword Research First

 Another item of on page SEO jargon to pay attention includes the KD (keyword difficulty), a combined score measuring how difficult it is to rank in the top 10 SERPs (search engine results pages) for the selected keyword, including how many referring domains you’d need to achieve that.
-While it’s tempting to go for the one with the largest Volume (number of searches), remember that this will likely be accompanied by a high KD that makes it a ton of extra work and no-one will click on your result if it’s buried far down the SERPs for that keyword.
+While it’s tempting to go for the one with the largest Volume (number of searches), remember that this might be accompanied by a high KD.
+A high KD might be to do with how many others are targeting that keyword in paid or organic search, how much they’re paying for it, how many backlinks or what domain authority score competitors have.

 Add Your Keyword Into the URL